Botanical Name: Asparagus densiflorus 'Sprengeri'

 Water: Water thoroughly, allowing soil to dry out a little between waterings.
 Water sparingly in winter, but do not allow soil to dry out completely.

 Humidity: Prefers moist air.
 Dry indoor air will cause this plant to shed its small leaflets.
-Set pot on a tray of wet pebbles and mist leaves daily with room-temperature water to keep the humidity high.
+Set pot on a tray of wet pebbles and mist leaves daily with room-temperature water to keep the humidity high (around 40% relative humidity or higher).

 Fertilizer: Feed monthly spring through fall with a balanced house plant fertilizer diluted by half.